 Plus, Zoho Books is just one piece of software in the larger suite of Zoho products.
 Each Zoho product integrates easily with the rest, which means you can use Zoho for accounting, project management, and customer relationship management (CRM) for a start.
-Like Xero, Zoho Books starts at $9 a month.
-You’ll pay another $2 per month per additional user, which is a standout bargain compared to FreshBooks’ $10 per user.
+Zoho Books starts at $9 a month—$2 less than Xero.
+You'll pay another $2 per month per additional user, which is a standout bargain compared to FreshBooks' $10 per user.

-Unfortunately, Zoho Books has one huge flaw: Zoho doesn’t offer a payroll plan unless you live in California, Texas, or India.
-And it doesn’t integrate with third-party payroll providers either.
-Instead, you have to manually update the payroll-related aspects of your books—which detracts from Zoho’s primary perk of automation in a big way.
+Unfortunately, even though it's a solid accounting tool, Zoho Books has one huge flaw: Zoho doesn't offer a payroll plan unless you live in California, Texas, or India.
+And it doesn't integrate with third-party payroll providers either.
+Instead, you have to manually update the payroll-related aspects of your books—which detracts from Zoho's primary perk of automation in a big way.

 Not sold on our top picks?
 Here are five more recs for your browsing pleasure.

 Best user experience runner-up: Sage Business Cloud Accounting

 Sage Business Cloud Accounting isn’t the most scalable solution out there, but its comprehensive features and low price (just $10 a month) makes it a good fit for small-business owners who are just starting out.